DataDog/hiring-engineers/answers.md

   ]
 })
 ```
-In the Datadog Agent Manager I edited `mongo.d/conf.yaml` file and added the following settings:
+In the Datadog Agent Manager I edited the `mongo.d/conf.yaml` file and added the following settings:
 ```
 init_config:
 instances: